3. If you are using Canopy 1.3 in Windows, please update to Canopy 1.4 or higher.

 4. To install a package which is not available in the Canopy / EPD repository, follow standard Python installation procedures from the OS command line.

-Caution: Do not install setuptools in EPD or Canopy.
+Caution: Except as noted in (3) above, do not install setuptools in EPD or Canopy.
 Setuptools 0.6 is already supported, and higher versions are not yet compatible with Enthought installers.
 EPD / Canopy includes distribute 0.6.26, which simulates setuptools 0.6.
 If you install setuptools, then you will corrupt distribute and have problems.
 If you need to install a package which requires a version of setuptools greater than 0.6, please email us at email@example.com, explaining your needs and we will provide a solution if feasible.
 We will soon be building a new version of distribute which provides the necessary functionality.

-6. (Windows only) - starting with Canopy 1.0.3, binary package installers such as Chris Gohlke's work, provided that you have made Canopy your default Python as described in the article referenced in (2) above.
+7. (Windows only) - binary package installers such as Chris Gohlke's work, provided that you have made Canopy your default Python from the Canopy preferences menu.

 Packages installed using these non-Enthought installers will not be listed in the Package Manager, but they will be fully installed into, and usable in, Enthought Canopy User Python.
 We are reviewing options for listing them in the Package Manager in future versions of Canopy.

 To see a list of all the packages installed by normal means into Canopy User Python, whether by Package Manager, enpkg, egginst, pip, or easy_install, you can type the following at a Canopy Command Prompt / Terminal: